If you love the idea of food tourism, just listen to Dr. Matthew Stone.

 Food connects us to each other and that’s why we created the Postcards from the Kitchen blog.
 This is a place where we can gather to discover each other’s cultures and flavors; where we can share each other’s stories and recipes.
 We can travel the world in food.

-I invite you to share the journey and upload your recipes, photos, and stories!
+I invite you to share the journey!